 For high-res versions of images, first click to open, then download.

 Meg McKinlay is a West Australian children’s writer and poet.
-She has published fifteen books for young readers, ranging from picture books through to novels for young adults.
+She has published seventeen books for young readers, ranging from picture books through to novels for young adults.

 Slightly less short bio: